0xcan/myers-briggs-tweet-classification/README.md

     - Scrape tweets of Twitter users
     - Prediction of Twitter users personalities

-## What is Myers-Briggs Personality Type?
+## What is Myers-Briggs Personality Type Indicator?

 Myers-Briggs is a personality test that categorizes individuals into one of 16 personality types.
 The 16 personality types of the Myers-Briggs arise from four dimensions that consist of two categories each.